What’s self-compassion good for?

 In coming chapters of this blog series: What’s self-compassion good for?, I will continue sharing elements of this journey of freeing my heart through self-compassion.

 You’re warmly invited to sign up for my newsletter, so you’ll know when the next installment is available.
-And, when you sign up here, you’ll receive a free guided meditation, “Making friends with difficult aspects of yourself.”
+And, when you sign up here, you’ll receive a free guided meditation, “Feeling Worthy of Love” – the best from my forthcoming book.

-Staring 31 July (and October 1st) – I’ll be offering a Master Class on Self-compassion You’ll be able to begin a journey of your own, the journey of freeing your heart and healing your life.
+From October 9-13 at Schloss Templehof, I’ll be offering an In Depth training on Self-compassion.
+You’ll be able to begin a journey of your own, the journey of freeing your heart and healing your life.

 ©2018 Christine Longaker.
 All rights reserved.